New Hampshire RN to BSN Programs

 - Provide evidence of current immunizations and any other health issues that may affect your safety or those of patients

 - Provide proof of ongoing health and professional liability insurance

-At Southern New Hampshire University, RN to BSN coursework covers an array of general education courses as well as nursing specific courses in order to broaden an RN's perspective on matters that concern deeper specialty or an understanding of leadership.
+At Southern New Hampshire University, RN to BSN coursework covers an array of general education courses as well as nursing-specific courses in order to broaden an RN’s perspective on matters that concern a deeper specialty or an understanding of leadership.
 Some examples from the curriculum are: